adamloec/adamloec.github.io/academics/capstone.md

 ## About

 This documentation contains the contents of the final-deliverable my team presented for our Capstone Design project.
-We recieved the award for the [ECE Best Senior Design Project] from the ECE department at Oklahoma State University.
+We recieved the award for the [ECE Best Senior Design Project] from the ECE department at Oklahoma State University, as well as an **A+** final grade.

 [ECE Best Senior Design Project]: https://ceat.okstate.edu/announcements/ece/2021/spring-2022-ceat-senior-design-expo.html